West Windsor, New Jersey: Roads and highways

 As of 2010, the township had a total of 151.84 mi of roadways, of which 123.43 mi were maintained by the municipality, 24.16 mi by Mercer County and 4.25 mi by the New Jersey Department of Transportation.

 U.S. Route 1 is the largest and busiest highway in West Windsor, crossing the northwestern sections of the township, oriented southwest to northeast.
 CR 533 (Quakerbridge Road) passes along the western border with Lawrence.
 CR 526 and CR 571 are multiplexed together from the northwestern part of the township until they split in the center of the municipality.
 CR 535 passes through in the south and serves Mercer County Community College.
-New Jersey Route 64 is a short, unsigned state highway that runs 0.32 mi concurrent with CR 526/CR 571 where they cross the Northeast Corridor rail line.
+Route 64 is a short, unsigned state highway that runs 0.32 mi concurrent with CR 526/CR 571 where they cross the Northeast Corridor rail line.

 Other major roads that are accessible in neighboring municipalities include: Interstate 295 in Hamilton and Lawrence, Interstate 195 in Hamilton and Robbinsville, and the New Jersey Turnpike (Interstate 95) in Robbinsville (Exit 7A) and East Windsor (Exit 8).